 Who is it for?

-You are a UK or EU student who excels in and enjoys mathematics, especially modelling and probability.
+You are a UK student who excels in and enjoys mathematics, especially modelling and probability.
 You love asking “What if?”.

 The skills you gain on the Actuarial Science Foundation course will kickstart your actuarial career.
 You can also enter careers in risk management, investment management or financial analysis.

 The Foundation Year in Actuarial Science aims to provide students with a knowledge of Mathematics, Probability and Statistics, Accounting and Finance, Economics, IT and Computing sufficient to enable them to undertake an undergraduate degree in the area of Actuarial Science.
 These modules have been carefully designed to include material that they will come across should they successfully proceed onto the BSc Actuarial Science undergraduate degree programme.